findAgent

 task | string | The task description for which an agent is needed (e.g., "Write a function to sum of Two number", "create node js app"). |

-maxResult | number | Maximum number of agents to return (default 1, commonly used values are 3-10). |
+maxResult | number | Optional: Maximum number of agents to return.
+Defaults to 1. |

-agents | array | List of specific agent names/IDs to filter in vector database (empty array for no filtering). |
+agents | array | Optional: List of specific agent names or IDs to filter from the vector database.
+Defaults to an empty array (no filtering). |

-agentLocation | string | Location preference for agents.
-Valid values are 'remote_only', 'local_only', 'all'.
-Default is 'all'. |
+agentLocation | string | Optional: Location preference for agents.
+Defaults to 'all'.
+Possible values are 'all', 'local_only', 'remote_only'. |

-getFrom | string | Filtering method.
-Valid values are 'use_ai', 'use_vector_db', 'use_both'.
-Default is 'use_vector_db'. |
+getFrom | string | Optional: The filtering method to use.
+Defaults to 'use_vector_db'.
+Possible values are 'use_ai', 'use_vector_db', 'use_both'. |

 The method returns a Promise that resolves to a FindAgentByTaskResponse